Myanmar Earthquake: How DEC charities are supporting those affected

 Daw Win Kyi receives treatment at a mobile health clinic run by International Rescue Committee in Myanmar, 1 May 2025.
 Image: Rita Khinn / Fairpicture / DEC

-Doctor Thura Nyi Nyi of the International Rescue Committee (IRC) works as a medical doctor in earthquake affected areas:
+Doctor Thura Nyi Nyi from the International Rescue Committee (IRC) works in earthquake affected areas:

-“Then there are those grieving profound losses—children who lost parents, parents who lost children.
-So mental health support has become an essential component of our care.
+“There are those grieving profound losses—children who lost parents, parents who lost children.
+Mental health support has become an essential component of our care.
 Nearly every survivor experiences some psychological impact, which inevitably affects physical health too.”

 A doctor poses by a mobile health clinic in Myanmar